 Use the Navigation Links above for further details on membership, forthcoming races and results, etc.

-This will take place on 24th August at 6.45p.m.
-Click here for entry details.
+This took place on 24th August Click here to access results.

 The Club AGM was held on 11th July.
 Reports are available via the Newssheets Page.

 Many who watched Hannah Cockroft win Gold in the 800m T34 competition at Rio in a time of 2m 00.62s will be unaware of her time on 21st August in our own Godiva Classic.
 This was 1m 56.89s, and it has now been ratified by the IPC as a World Record for a T34 athlete.
 Well done Hannah!

 Although she does not appear on our club record pages, we must congratulate our second claim member Hannah Cockroft on her performances in Rio, claiming Gold in all three of her events (T34 100m, 400m and 800m), with a World Record in the 400m and a Paralympic Record in the 100m.

 Meanwhile our up-coming star Kare Adenegan, in the same races as Hannah, achieved PBs in all the events while collecting a Silver in the 100m and Bronze in the 400m and 800m.